-9.3 Data Cables
+7.3 Data Cables

-The spray heads must be connected in a daisy chain configuration; therefore, data cables must be labelled IN and OUT during the first fix so they can be correctly installed when connecting the spray heads during the second fix.
+The spray heads are connected in a daisy chain configuration; therefore, data cables must be labelled IN and OUT during the rough-in so they can be correctly installed when connecting the spray heads during trim.
 It is recommended that the data cable(s), where possible, is loosely bound to the high-pressure pipe.